 - Architecting for scale

 - Coding for social good

 Submissions via PaperCall are anonymised.
 We are committed to crafting a diverse lineup of speakers and talks.
 A key aim of Kiwi Ruby is to showcase the local talent we have here in New Zealand.

 When reading proposals, the review team will consider the following:

-- Relevance: Is this topic interesting to an audience of web developers, and in particular, Ruby programmers?
+- Relevance: Is this topic interesting to an audience of web developers, and in particular, Ruby programmers of all experience levels?

 - Novelty and Originality: Does the talk provide the audience with new information?
 Preference will be given to presentations not previously available to a wide audience.